Prajwal-0103/Banking_System_Using_JDBC/README.md

-CREATE TABLE IF NOT EXISTS accounts ( acc_num BIGINT PRIMARY KEY, full_name VARCHAR(255) NOT NULL, email VARCHAR(255) NOT NULL, balance DOUBLE NOT NULL, pin VARCHAR(32) NOT NULL
+CREATE TABLE IF NOT EXISTS accounts ( acc_num BIGINT PRIMARY KEY, full_name VARCHAR(255) NOT NULL, email VARCHAR(255) NOT NULL UNIQUE, balance DECIMAL(10,2) NOT NULL, pin VARCHAR(32) NOT NULL
 );
 ```